33abhiram/I320D_final_project/README.md

-# Predicting Loan Eligibility Readme
+# Predicting Loan Eligibility
-The goal of our project is to create a machine learning model that's able to predict loan eligibility based on a set of features from a data set we found on Kaggle
+The goal of our project is to create a classification model that's able to predict loan eligibility based on a set of financial features from a 65,000 row kaggle dataset.

+Contributors: Abhiram Naredla, Veer Patel, Marcus Hanania, Riya Lodha

 # Loading Libraries